Kristina Bakarandze

-Kristina Bakarandze (კრისტინა ბაკარანძე, born 19 May 1998) is a Georgian-born Azerbaijani footballer footballer, who plays as a midfielder for Turkish Women's Super League club Galatasaray.
+Kristina Bakarandze (კრისტინა ბაკარანძე, born 19 May 1998) is a footballer, who plays as a midfielder for Turkish Women's Super League club Galatasaray.
 Born in Georgia, she is a member of the Azerbaijan women's national team.

-Private life
+Personal life

 Kristina Bakarandze was born in Georgia.
 She studied economics at Shota Meskhia Zugdidi State University (ZSU) in Zugdidi.

 Club career

 Bakarandze moved to Azerbaijan and was a member of the FK Zaqatala team from 2013 to 2015.
 For the 2015–16 season, she moved to the Baku-based club Neftçi PFK.
-She then returned to her previous club FK Zaqatala, where she played between 2016 and 2017.
+She then returned to her previous club FK Zaqatala, where she played in 2016 and 2017.

 In July 2017, she signed a contract for six months with the Kazakhstani team FC Okzhetpes.

 Hakkarigücü Spor

 She joined Hakkarigücü Spor in southeastern Turkey on 18 October 2018 to play in the Turkish Women's First Football League.

 ALG Spor

 Bakaradze transferred to the Gaziantep-based club ALG Spor end October 2021.
 She enjoyed the 2021-22 Women's Super League champion title of her team.